Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Via Ferrata 2.0, Jackson Hole Mountain Resort, Wyo.

-Jackson Hole’s via ferrata consists of 6 routes of varying levels of difficulty, all of which require crossing a 150-foot suspension bridge.
-The Crystal Cave route is the most challenging; it’s super exposed and requires scaling a vertical grotto.
+Jackson Hole’s via ferrata consists of 17 routes of varying levels of difficulty, including two recently added routes in Casper Bowl.
+The longest route is over 500 vertical feet, but there are shorter ones ideal for half-day adventures.
+All routes require crossing a 120-foot suspension bridge, so come prepared for that experience.
+The Crystal Cave route is one of the most challenging; it’s super exposed and requires scaling a vertical grotto.
 There are less terrifying ascents, too, like The Good, The Bad, and The Ugly, three intro routes that comprise The Gateway area and are great for getting used to the equipment and the surroundings.

 Find more details here.